 For the Marinade

 - Preheat your oven to 350 degrees.
-Seed and devein the chiles.
-Place on a cookie sheet and toast for 4 minutes.
+Seed and de-vein the chiles.
+Place on a cookie sheet and slide onto the middle rack in your oven for 4 minutes.

 - Bring a small pot of water to a boil, remove from heat.
-Peel the garlic and toss it, along with the toasted chiles into the hot water.
+Toss the garlic and toasted chiles into the hot water.
 Cover and let sit for 15 minutes.

-- Drain the water from the garlic and chiles, then toss them, along with the balance of the ingredients (excluding the skirt steak) into a blender and puree until very smooth.
+- Drain the garlic and chiles very well, then squeeze the garlic out of its skins, and toss it, the drained chiles, and the balance of the ingredients (excluding the skirt steak) into a blender and puree until very smooth.

 - Trim any excess fat or silverskin off of the meat, then thoroughly puncture the entirety of both sides with the Jaccard.